krikun98/jorian840/README.md

 ## Download

-You can download Gerber files and schematic in the [releases section](https://github.com/krikun98/jorian840/releases).
+You can download Gerber files and firmware in the [releases section](https://github.com/krikun98/jorian840/releases).
+More images are also in Actions builds.

 ## Instructions

 Please refer to the public [Jorian wiki](https://github.com/krikun98/jorian840/wiki).

 For building the artifacts locally you need Docker.
 Just run the `build.sh` script.

 However, everything is built in Actions.